CTRL+P to print this page or click here to download a PDF version.

 - Not to recruit or hire employees from other members within the 20 group.
 This is strictly prohibited and is grounds for dismissal from the 20 group.

-- Support efforts to keep a minimum of 18 members in their 20 group at all times.
-It is understood and agreed that if the number of members is less than 15 in any 20 group, SBM will have the option to increase the quarterly membership charge for that 20 group accordingly.
+- Support efforts to keep a minimum agreed-upon number of members in their 20 group at all times.
+It is understood and agreed that if the number of members is less than the minimum agreed-upon number of members in any 20 group, SBM will have the option to increase the membership fee for that 20 group accordingly.

 SECTION V – MEMBER PLACEMENT

 An applicant is first considered for any appropriate opening in existing 20 groups.
-SBM shall review the appropriateness of any applicant’s placement.
+SBM shall review the appropriateness of any applicant’s placement and advise the applicant of their placement.
 A prospective member may be allowed to attend one meeting subject to PRIOR approval of the membership.
-If there is no appropriate opening in existing 20 groups, every effort will be made to create an additional 20 group.
-The applicant will be advised in writing of their placement.
+If there is no appropriate opening in existing 20 groups, the applicant will be placed on a waiting list and kept informed regarding possible future openings.

 SECTION VI – LIMITATION OF MEMBERSHIP

-By executing this agreement, member agrees to advise employees who may be exposed to 20 group data of the confidentiality hereunder and require them to uphold the same degree of care to protect the information outlined in this section during and after their employment.
+By executing this agreement, SBM and member agree to expose 20 group data only to appropriate employees within their business, advise them of the confidentiality hereunder, and require them to uphold the same degree of care to protect the information outlined in this section during and after their employment.

-If any disclosure is made in violation of the provisions of this Section, it shall be within the powers of SBM to take such disciplinary action as may be deemed to be adequate, including suspension or expulsion.
+If any disclosure is made in violation of the provisions of this Section, it shall be within the powers of SBM to take such disciplinary action as may be deemed to be adequate, including dismissal.
 Should a violation under the provisions of this Section come to the attention of the 20 group, SBM will be notified immediately so they can consider disciplinary action.

 SECTION VIII – MEETINGS

 Meetings will be held on a regular cycle established by the 20 group and SBM.
 The specific dates and locations for each meeting will be selected by the 20 group in coordination with SBM.
-There will be no Sunday meetings.
-All meeting locations outside the continental United States or Canada require a unanimous vote by written ballot by the members present at the meeting.
-SBM has the right to adjust fees to cover additional expenses of these meetings.
+There will generally be no Sunday meetings.
+All meeting locations outside the continental United States or Canada require a unanimous vote by all members.
+SBM has the right to adjust fees to cover extraordinary facilitator expenses for any meetings.

-Members may bring any full-time key employees from the business to the meetings.
+Subject to the specific group’s attendance policies and/or prior group approval, members may include any full-time key employees from the business in the meetings.
 These employees accept the responsibilities outlined in these Bylaws.

-The 20 group may invite outside guests to meetings provided that prior notification has been given to 20 group members and the 20 group’s facilitator.
+The 20 group may invite outside guests to meetings provided that prior approval has been given by 20 group members and the 20 group’s facilitator.
 Outside guests must sign a statement that the 20 group appearance will not be used as a reference for their own personal promotion.

 Recording of 20 group proceedings is prohibited.
-This provision can be waived by a unanimous vote of the members in attendance for special presentations, business evaluations, and training programs only.
+This provision can be waived by a unanimous vote of the members in attendance for special presentations, business evaluations, and training programs.

 SECTION IX – 20 GROUP ORGANIZATION

-Each year, the 20 group shall elect from among its members a Chair and a Co-Chair to serve a one-year term.
+The 20 group shall elect from among its members a Chair and a Co-Chair, typically to serve a one- or two-year term.

 Responsibilities of the Chair and Co-Chair are: